Security Team

 How to report a vulnerability

-The report should include:
+Your report should include:

-• Detailed description of the vulnerability
+• A detailed description of the vulnerability

 • Steps to reproduce

-• Expected vs. actual behavior
+• Expected vs. actual behaviour

-• Optional PoC (without disclosing sensitive data)
+• A proof of concept where applicable (without disclosing sensitive data)

 Safe Harbor